Securities Financing Transactions (SFT)

 The proposed regulation concerning the structural reforms of the banking sector of the EU which accompanies this proposal is the last piece of the new regulatory framework, which guarantees that even the biggest banks within the EU will become less complex and able to be the subject of an effective resolution with minimal consequences for taxpayers.

-According to the EC, an obligation for reporting via trade repositories could remedy the problems found.
+According to the European Commission, an obligation for reporting via trade repositories could remedy the problems found.

 The securities financing transactions targeted by this regulation are transactions of the parallel banking sector which principally comprise: